Tunneling effect of fermions in silicene through potential barrier: Conductance

-To shed more light on how the barrier width $L$ affects the effective conductance, we have schematically displayed the effective conductance profile versus the varying barrier width $L$ with the shown model parameters in Fig \ref{fig10}.
+To shed more light on how the barrier width $L$ affects the effective conductance, we present Fig. \ref{fig10}.
 The conductance decreases monotonically with increasing barrier width $L$, as expected, due to the exponential decaying dependence of the transmission, as shown in Figs. \ref{fig10}(a,c).
-Hence, the conductance becomes almost independent of the barrier width $L$.
-Further, this conductance limit value is always maintained at a very low value and depends only on the barrier height $V_{0}$ and the Fermi energy $E_{F}$.
+As a result, we note that the conductance becomes almost independent of the barrier width $L$.
+Such behavior is always maintained at a very low value and depends only on the barrier height $V_{0}$ and the Fermi energy $E_{F}$.
 Indeed, as $V_0$ increases, the rate of decrease of conductance increases, while it decreases as $E_F$ increases.
 In another attempt, in Figs. \ref{fig10}(d,f), the qualitative nature of the conductance varies remarkably.
-Instead of a monotonic stability, the resonant nature of the conductance profile for a low energy value changes significantly to an oscillatory one.
-In fact, it is shown that as the barrier height $V_{0}$ increases, the oscillating trend of the conductance increases and the number of oscillating peaks intensifies, as well as the conductance of large values of energy exhibits more drastic drops to very low values.
-This research demonstrates that, in addition to Fermi energy $E_ F $ and barrier height $V_ 0 $, barrier width $L$ is a tunable parameter that can be used as a probe to learn more about the intrinsic properties of silicene.
+Instead of monotonic stability, the resonant nature of the conductance profile for a low energy value changes significantly to an oscillatory one.
+Indeed, we observe that as the barrier height $V_{0}$ increases, the oscillating trend of the conductance increases and the number of oscillating peaks intensifies, as well as that the conductance of large values of energy exhibits more drastic drops to very low values.
+This study demonstrates that, in addition to Fermi energy $E_ F $ and barrier height $V_ 0 $, barrier width $L$ is a tunable parameter that can be used as a probe to learn more about the intrinsic properties of silicene.
 A similar behavior has been reported in multi-Weyl semimetals and phosphorene \cite{Deng,Biswas}.